I curated the @WeAreRLadies twitter account from Feb

 To create a flipbook slide that advances code line by line, create a

-named R code chunk with the include = FALSE
+named R code chunk with the include = FALSE option, and

-then present the code chunk with flipbookr::chunk_reveal
+then present the code chunk with flipbookr::chunk_reveal.

 The order of defining the chunk versus revealing the chunk does not